xzackli/nawrapper/docs/source/index.rst

 NaWrapper
 =========

-`NaWrapper`_ is a thin python wrapper around `NaMaster`_ for CMB work in rectangular pixelization, in particular for the ACT experiment.
+`NaWrapper`_ is a thin python wrapper around `NaMaster`_ for CMB work, in particular for the ACT experiment.

 .. figure:: _static/outline.svg